ka1amita/cheatsheets/Backend Spring Boot & ThymeLeaf.md

 ## Redirections
 * `return: "redirect:"` e.g. after posting (w/ POST method) redirect to home page

+> If you redirect from one controller to another controller the values in model object won't be available in the other controller.
+So if you want to share the model object values then you have to say in first controller.

 * `RedirectAttributes`
+  * `addAttribute()`
+    > it will pass the values as *requestparameters* instead of *model*,so when you add some using `addAttribute` you can access those values from `request.getParameter`
+    > it essentially constructs request parameters out of your attributes and redirects to the desired page with the request parameters
+  * `addFlashAttribute()`
+    > it actually stores the attributes in a flashmap (which is internally maintained in the **users session** and **removed** once the next redirected request gets fulfilled)

+  > So the advantage of `addFlashAttribute()` will be that you can store pretty much **any object** in your flash attribute (as it is not serialized into request params at all, but maintained as an object), whereas with `addAttribute()` since the object that you add gets transformed to a normal request param, you are pretty limited to the object types like **String or primitives**.

 ### Snippets
 #### redirect with model attribute